mgallo185/is601-midterm/readme.md

       load_dotenv()
 ```

 It uses the defined envrioment variables specfied or it will fall back to default variables if needed.
+Some of these variales APP_NAME, DEFAULT_FILENAME, DEBUG_MODE

 Logging is also supported in the configuration in the configure_logging() function in [app/__init__.py](app/__init__.py) file where it uses enviroment variables such as LOG_DIR, LOG_LEVEL, LOG_FORMAT, LOG_FILE where these are all specified in a .env file that is not tracked on Github.